-Lawyers in our firm are listed as municipal bond attorneys in The Bond Buyers Municipal Directory (the "Red Book").
 Many team members are fellows of the American College of Bankruptcy, hold leadership positions in bankruptcy and insolvency-related bar and other organizations, and are nationally well known to, and highly regarded by, public sector officials.

 Representative Chapter 9 Municipal Bankruptcy Matters